diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 **Parameters:**

 - `status=(transforming|nodata|materialized|failed|retrying|waiting)`
-   materialize all views that have a given status (e.g. 'failed')
+   materialize views that have a given status (e.g. 'failed')
+- `filter=Regexp`
+   materialize views satisfying the given regular expression filter on the view path (e.g. '?filter=.*Visit.*')
+- `issueFilter=(errors|incomplete)`
+   materialize views that have been computed based on failed dependencies or dependencies with no data.
 - `mode=RESET_TRANSFORMATION_CHECKSUMS`
    ignore transformation version checksums when detecting whether views need to be rematerialized.
 The new checksum overwrites the old checksum.
 Useful when changing the code of transformations in way that does not require recomputation.
 - `mode=RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS`
    perform a "dry run" where transformation checksums and timestamps are set along the usual rules, however with no actual transformations taking place.
 As a result, all checksums in the metastore should be current and transformation timestamps should be consistent, such that no materialization will take place upon subsequent normal materializations.
 - `mode=TRANSFORM_ONLY`
    materialize the given views, but without asking the views' dependencies to materialize as well.
 This is useful when a transformation higher up in the dependency lattice has failed and you want to retry it without potentially rematerializing all dependencies.
 - `mode=SET_ONLY`
    force the given views into the materialized state.
 No transformation is performed, and all the views' transformation timestamps and checksums are set to current.

 **Returns**